 - improves methylation and detox

-- mineral salts in celery juice deeply hydrate, support neurons and central nervous system
+- mineral salts in celery juice deeply hydrate and support neurons, adrenals, and central nervous system

 - reduces blood pressure

 - lowers blood sugar

 - rebuilds hydrochloric acid (HCl) in the stomach